Product Information & Size Chart

 Technically, the hook could be used to lock a sword, but was rather to pin clothing or body parts down to restrain a person, as police officers were taught to do.

-It is a highly interesting weapon for arresting techniques and self-defense and the top quality finish of those models make them perfect for both, practice or collection.
+It is a highly interesting weapon for pinning techniques and self-defense and the top quality finish of those models make them perfect for both, practice or collection.